Best Magnesium for Migraines: Top Options and Benefits Explained

 • Fish: Mackerel, salmon

-The recommended dietary allowance (RDA) for magnesium is about 310-420 mg per day, depending on age and gender.
+The recommended daily magnesium intake is about 275 mg per day, depending on age and gender.
 If you struggle to meet this through food alone, consider dietary supplements.
 Options like magnesium glycinate are easily absorbed and may help reduce migraine frequency and severity.
-Be mindful of the dosage; typically, 400-600 mg is suggested.

 Consulting a Registered Dietitian Nutritionist